munificent/craftinginterpreters/book/resolving-and-binding.md

 variable.
 We start at the innermost scope and work outwards, looking in each map for a matching name.
-If we find the variable, we tell the interpreter it has been resolved, passing in the number of scopes between the current innermost scope and the scope enclosing where the variable was found.
+If we find the variable, we tell the interpreter it has been resolved, passing in the number of scopes between the current innermost scope and the scope where the variable was found.
 So, if the variable was found in the current scope, it passes in 0.
 If it's in the immediately enclosing scope,
 1. You get the idea.

 We'll get to the implementation of that method a little later.
 For now, let's keep on cranking through the other syntax nodes.

-### Resolving function declarations

-Function declarations also introduce new bindings.
-The name of the function itself is bound in the scope where the function is declared.
-When we step into the function's body, we also bind its parameter into that scope.

-^code visit-function-stmt

-Similar to `visitVariableStmt()`, we declare and define the name of the function in the current scope.
-Unlike variables, though, we define the name eagerly, before resolving the function's body.
-This lets a function recursively refer to itself inside its own body.

-Then we handles the function's body using this:

-^code resolve-function

-It's a separate method since we will also use it later for resolving Lox class methods.
-It creates a new scope for the body and then binds variables for each of the function's parameters.

-Once that's ready, it then resolves the function body in that scope.
-This is different from how the interpreter handles function declarations.
-At *runtime* declaring a function doesn't do anything with the function's body.
-That doesn't get touched until later when the function is called.
-In a *static* analysis, we immediately traverse into the body right then and there.

 ### Resolving assignment expressions

-The last interesting node to resolve is assignment.
-Assignment expressions are the other place a variable can be used.
+The other expression that mentions a variable is assignment.
 Resolving one looks like this:

 ^code visit-assign-expr